chanchunkiu/3D-terrain-generation/README.md

 ● Used for animation, simulation, and video games

 ## Features
+- Runs directly inside Blender
-- Procedural 3D terrain generation
+- Artists adjust sliders to generate terrain

-- Adjustable parameters (height, scale, smoothness, detail)

-- Perlin-noise–based heightmap creation

-- Automatic mesh construction

-- Simple interface for artists/users

-- Real-time visualisation of generated terrain by using 3D software Blender
+- No need to write Python or modify the mesh manually
+- Real-time updates inside the viewport
+- Clean, minimal UI panel inside Blender

 ## Flow of system